ioanniskousis/SQL-Tutorial/README.md

 # SQL-Tutorial
-This is a list of the solutions for the sqlzoo.net - SQL Tutorial
+This is a list of the solutions for the sqlzoo.net - SQL Tutorial - on Sections 0 to 9

 Each file name corresponds to the relevant tutorial section